 A pension or retirement benefit scheme into which an employee pays regular contributions fixed as an amount or as a percentage of pay.
-There are no legal obligations to pay further contributions if the scheme does not have sufficient assets to pay all employees benefits relating to employee service in
+There are no legal obligations to pay further contributions if the scheme does not have sufficient assets to pay all employees benefits relating to employee tear, deterioration or obsolescence.